nashwaan/xml-js/README.md

 xml-js test.xml             // test.xml will be converted to test.json
 ```

+## As Locally Accessible Command

-Or if you want to use it as script in package.json (can also be helpful in [task automation via npm scripts](http://blog.keithcirkel.co.uk/how-to-use-npm-as-a-build-tool/))
+If you want to use it as script in package.json (can also be helpful in [task automation via npm scripts](http://blog.keithcirkel.co.uk/how-to-use-npm-as-a-build-tool/))

 ```bash
 npm install --save xml-js   // no need to install this library globally
 ```

+In package.json, write a script:
 ```json
 ...
   "dependencies": {